raul23/equifax-data-breach/README.rst

 - Some of the evidence is based on multiple IP addresses allegedly originating from China.

-  It seems very sloppy for the four members of the PLA to allegedly log multiple times into Equifax's systems directly from Chinese-based IP addresses.
+  It seems very sloppy for the four alleged members of the PLA to reportedly log multiple times into Equifax's systems directly from Chinese-based IP addresses.
 These conspirators are not your average Joe that doesn't know much about network forensics but are supposedly part of PLA's 54th Research Institute which has traditionally focused on supporting electronic warfare akin to Cyber Command as opposed to cyber espionage [VD]_.

-  Therefore, these four accused members of the PLA should know very well how to hide their tracks and use only IP addresses from outside China.
+  Therefore, these four alleged members of the PLA should know very well how to hide their tracks and use only IP addresses from outside China.

-- Since it is extremely unlikely for the DOJ to arrest the four PLA members, the indictment can be very poor in the quality of the evidence.
+- Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the indictment can be very poor in the quality of the evidence.
 The case will not go in front of a judge and jury where the evidence presented by the prosecutors would have been scrutinized.

   Thus, the DOJ is not incentivized to gather solid evidence that could link the four PLA members to the Equifax data breach: